 Critics said that The Satan Bug was poorly paced and too talky, slams that would have been meaningless to us.
 The movie has secret government labs, fantastic killing viruses, and secret agents with guns battling it out in the desert.
 The hero is smarter than Sherlock Holmes and knows exactly what to do in all circumstances.
 He rides around in helicopters, and can fly one.
 Dreamy Anne Francis is his girlfriend.
 He was exactly who we wanted to grow up to be.
 For a school ‘occupation essay’ I went to the library and looked up the F.B.I. and the C.I.A..
 Imagine my disappointment when the brochures advised applicants to go to law school.
 There wasn’t a word about learning to be impervious to bullets, or outsmarting wicked femmes fatale.

 In researching the commentary for The Satan Bug I found out that ace action director John Sturges took on the project almost as a contract filler, a relatively easy assignment to do while prepping for his expensive 65mm production The Hallelujah Trail.
-Everything about the movie is professional, especially the visual aspects and the taut direction, but it doesn’t look as if Sturges paid too much attention to details.
-A close reading of the movie reveals occasional gaps in logic that I certainly didn’t notice during my first two or three viewings.
+Everything On screen is professional, especially the visual aspects and the taut direction, but it doesn’t look as if Sturges paid too much attention to details.
+A close viewing reveals occasional gaps in logic that I certainly didn’t notice during my first two or three viewings.
 For 1965, The Satan Bug more than delivers sophisticated high tech thriller action.
 Many details are far more exacting than what was the norm for the time.
 The screenplay gets us highly worked up over a threat we can’t directly see, an abstraction fit for a megadeath-calculating ghoul like McNamara or Kissinger.

 The best criticism of The Satan Bug I’ve come across is that its stakes are set too high for a successful drama.
 Just having to deal with the Botulinus germs would be bad enough.
 The threat is appalling, yet limited.
 What if Barrett knew where The Evil Bad Guy planned to strike next?
 Would it be right to let him destroy one city, if allowing it to happen would ensure his capture?
 Generals in wartime have had to make decisions similar to that.
 As soon as The Satan Bug’s Evil Bad Guy takes a flask in hand and threatens to break it, the story has peaked.
 Nothing anybody thinks or does matters, so some of the fuss and thunder of the last few minutes of the movie come off as a little pointless.
 The only logical ‘place to go’ would be an un-dramatic debate — if Barrett is so smart, maybe he can talk the bad guy into adopting a humanist viewpoint.
 That would be a fine outcome, but it’s a terrible idea for an action suspense thriller.

 This is still a very exciting movie thrill ride, circa ’65.
-I won’t go into the many lesser question-mark issues logic I have in The Satan Bug.
-I’m sure others will see some that I haven’t thought of.
+I won’t go into the many lesser question-mark issues of logic that arise in The Satan Bug.
+I’m sure others will see some that I Didn’t spot.
 Rather than give the impression that there’s anything wrong with this exciting, suspenseful movie, let me mention some things that came to my mind while watching it last night.

 The title sequence is really good, even if it does seem derived from Saul Bass.
-Although completely abstract, we know we’re watching a man die cell by cell, to the ominous, menacing tones of Jerry Goldsmith’s music.
+We know we’re watching an abstraction showing a man die cell by cell, accompanied by the ominous, menacing tones of Jerry Goldsmith’s music.
 The jagged blood vessels in the dead man’s eye become intersecting highways in the desert, a nice touch.
 Artistically, the movie is a high-class effort.

 George Maharis may be nobody’s favorite personality, and his TV show buddy Martin Milner the nice guy, but I think Maharis makes a really good, fairly realistic spy hero.
 Lee Barrett is a little fast with his sharp deductions but he’s not overly vain or pompous.
 He’s not as sardonic and cold as Patrick O’Neal’s equally brilliant spy Charles Rone, in John Huston’s The Kremlin Letter.
 Barrett is not James Bond or Derek Flint, and no “Q” provides him with futuristic gadgets.
 He’s just a little smarter and a little faster with his fists than we are.